joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-01-the-javascript-bridge.md

 }
 ```

-> Note: This approach works fine for a single message.
+{% include note.html body="This approach works fine for a single message.
 But when you have more than one I recommend creating a concrete type and doing the parsing there.
-A great example is [`ScriptMessage.swift`](https://github.com/hotwired/turbo-ios/blob/main/Source/WebView/ScriptMessage.swift) from the Turbo source code.
+A great example is <a href='https://github.com/hotwired/turbo-ios/blob/main/Source/WebView/ScriptMessage.swift'>ScriptMessage.swift</a> from the Turbo source code." %}

 Now the fun part: adding the button to the screen.
 Head back to our custom delegate callback, the one responsible for creating the handler and session.
 Add the button and route the URL when tapped.
 And my favorite, use the image name to render a [SF Symbol](https://developer.apple.com/sf-symbols/) icon!